Oxalic acid, sorrel salt

 For removing rust stains: diluted to 10% in water.

-Oxalic acid is harmful if swallowed and in contact with skin or eyes.
-Protect yourself during use.
+Oxalic acid is harmful if ingested and upon contact with skin or eyes.
+Protect yourself when using it.

 Also discover phosphoric acid for metal treatment.